namyngu/DigiStore/README.md

 # DigiStore
 This is my first mock website for an e-commerce store selling computer parts for learning purposes.
-I've pre-made two accounts below for demo purposes
+I've pre-made two accounts below for demo purposes.

-The website can only be run on Visual Studio at the moment
+The website can only be run on Visual Studio at the moment.

 Admin User login details
 Username: admin@gmail.com